ABOUT JOSEPH PAGLINO

 Ever heard of adipocere?
 He’ll explain it to you.

-His interactive presentation dealing with crime scene investigation, “WHODUNIT: 101 Mistakes Mystery Writers Make” has been shown at writer’s conferences across the country, such as Bouchercon, Romance Writers of America, Mystery Writers of America, Novelists, Inc., MENSA, California Writer’s Club Conference, Book Passage Annual Mystery Conference, Lehigh Valley Writers Conference, Dallas Area Romance Writers Conference, Santa Barbara Writers Conference, and many, many more.
+His interactive presentation dealing with crime scene investigation, “WHODUNIT: 101 Mistakes Mystery Writers Make” has been shown at writer’s conferences across the country, such as Bouchercon, Romance Writers of America, Mystery Writers of America, Novelists, Inc., MENSA, California Writer’s Club Conference, Book Passage Annual Mystery Conference, Sisters in Crime, Lehigh Valley Writers Conference, Dallas Area Romance Writers Conference, Santa Barbara Writers Conference, and many, many more.

 If you are an aspiring or published writer, screenwriter, television or motion picture producer or director, he will help you succeed in writing accurately and factually about all aspects of police procedural and criminal investigation.
 Your readers or viewers demand accuracy and authenticity, from the way police actually speak to each other and their slang, to how they investigate every type of crime under the sun.
 He can guide you to the real deal.